CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-1.md

    - **Tables**: For Delta Lake tables (Silver and Gold layers)
    - **SQL analytics endpoint**: For querying tables using T-SQL

-1. Within the Lakehouse, create folder structure for the Medallion layers:
+1. Within the Lakehouse, create a folder structure for the Medallion layers:

    - In the **Files** section, create three folders:
      - **bronze**